-Persistent storage is a separate area where you can read and write files.
-Persistent storage is backed by a filesystem and is ideal for storing data like images, datasets, model checkpoints etc. Learn more about persistent storage here.
+/storage where you can read and write files.
+Persistent storage is backed by a filesystem and is ideal for storing data like images, datasets, model checkpoints etc. As the name implies, anything you store in the